 But if you don’t have a bill to hand, don’t worry.
 We can provide you with a realistic estimate just using basic information such as your postcode, type of property, how many people live there, and when the house is usually occupied.

 Before switching, find out if you owe your existing provider any money.
 If you do, you’ll usually have to pay this off before you can switch to a new supplier.

-You should also check whether there are any early exit fees which apply when you leave your current deal - fixed rate tariffs sometimes impose them.
+You should also check whether there are any early exit fees to pay when you leave your current deal - fixed rate tariffs sometimes have them.